artyom-boyarov/artyom-boyarov/README.md

 ## Hi there 👋
 I'm Artyom Boyarov, a hard-working, curious, and well-rounded student at the University of Michigan.
-My major is in Computer Engineering and my interests lie in Computer Hardware, Robotics, Nanotechnology, and Graphics.
+I am majoring in Robotics with a minor in Electrical Engineering.
+My interests lie in Robotics, Computer Hardware, Nanotechnology, and Graphics.

 # Technical skills
 <table >